 Developed to manufacture the equipment needed to serve Tanzania’s 2025 industrialization strategy, Elsewedy Electric Complex houses numerous factory facilities that produce everything from cables and wires, transformers to PVC and meters – resulting in USD 21B on cable import per year.
 A logistics center covering 4,800sqm has been included in the plans and makes the complex one of the largest industrial projects in the nation as well as a means for Tanzania to export material to neighboring countries.

-The complex is built over 120,100sqm of land and funded by an investment of USD 35M, an injection that, in addition to showing confidence in the opportunities this manufacturing compound will create for the community, boosts the nation’s economy through an influx of foreign currency.
-Set to create over 500 jobs for engineers during the first phase launch of the wires and cables unit, talented youths from across the region are also provided with technical training through an on-site vocational academy operating under international standards.
+The complex is built over 120,100sqm of land and funded by an investment of USD 35M to reach 50M upon completion, an injection that, in addition to showing confidence in the opportunities this manufacturing compound will create for the community, boosts the nation’s economy through an influx of foreign currency.
+Set to create over 500 jobs for engineers during the first phase launch of the wires and cables unit and is expected to reach 1,000 jobs upon completion.
+Talented youths from across the region are also provided with technical training through an on-site vocational academy operating under international standards.